zjs1024/huzijs/README.md

 # huzi.js
 # Summary
-<p>huzi.js is a jQuery plugin used for js templating development . </p>
+<p>huzi.js a template engine, can be used as a jQuery plugin or a node.js express template engine.</p>
 <ul>
    <li>support template as string or html files, make the project more orangizable.</li>
    <li>support JSON data binding </li>